targoninc/botanika-web/README.md

 # Run

-This app uses [Prisma](https://www.prisma.io/) with PostgreSQL as a database.
+This app uses PostgreSQL as a database.
 You can run it locally or use Docker Compose for a complete setup.

-**You can set your environment variables in the `.env` file or through the "Settings" page.**
+**You can set your environment variables in the `.env` file.
+Just copy `.env.example` and fill in the values.**

 ### Local Development